 - No aiding or abetting.
-Just because someone knows about a crime or is in the presence of a crime scene does not make that person an accomplice.
-As long as the defendant did not knowingly facilitate the crime, he/she is not liable for aiding or abetting.
+Just because you know about a crime or are in the presence of a crime scene does not make you an accomplice.
+As long as you did not knowingly facilitate the crime, you are not liable for aiding or abetting.

 - The crime has already been committed.
 Helping a known criminal after the crime took place is not aiding and abetting.
 However, prosecutors could instead bring charges for being an accessory after the fact (NRS 195.030).

 - No knowledge of the crime.
-A person cannot be guilty of aiding and abetting a crime if he/she has no knowledge that the principal was committing a crime.
-If the prosecutor cannot prove beyond a reasonable doubt the defendant knew or should have known of the underlying crime, then the charges should be dismissed.
+You cannot be guilty of aiding and abetting a crime if you have no knowledge that the principal was committing a crime.
+If the prosecutor cannot prove beyond a reasonable doubt you knew or should have known of the underlying crime, then the charges should be dismissed.

-- The defendant withdrew from the crime.
-People who initially plan to aid and abet a crime may be able to escape accomplice liability as long as they notify everyone that they are no longer participating and do everything possible to prevent the crime from happening – such as tipping off the police.
-If the defense attorney can show that the defendant properly withdrew before aiding and abetting a crime, the criminal case could be dropped.
+- You withdrew from the crime.
+If you initially plan to aid and abet a crime, you may be able to escape accomplice liability as long as you notify everyone that you are no longer participating and do everything possible to prevent the crime from happening – such as tipping off the police.
+If the defense attorney can show that you properly withdrew before aiding and abetting a crime, the criminal case could be dropped.

 In California?
 Learn about California laws for aiding and abetting.